-- Information about vegetation type, canopy height, crop row spacing and direction, and - GPS location of the actual vegetation sampling site.
+- Vegetation and litter destructive samples; - Vegetation canopy reflectance measurements; - Vegetation canopy LAI measurements; - Information about vegetation type, canopy height, crop row spacing and direction, and - GPS location of the actual vegetation sampling site.

 The vegetation team will be equipped with a GETAC unit or equivalent in order to navigate through the focus areas using GPS positioning like for the sampling teams.
-The GETAC will contain information on main roads, properties and lot boundaries and irrigation canal to aid the navigation and selection of the sampling locations.
+The GETAC will contain information on main roads, property boundaries and irrigation canals, to aid the navigation and selection of the sampling locations.